 'Very colourful and long-lasting,' said Mrs Liberty.
 'And many of the girls wear bloomers, too.
 Extremely practical and emancipated.'
 'And many of them are extremely handsome,' said William Stickers.
 'And everyone's taller and I haven't seen anyone on crutches,' said the Alderman.
 'It wasn't always like this,' said Mr Vicenti.
 'The nineteen thirties were rather gloomy.'
-'Yes, but now..."
-The Alderman spread his arms and turned around.
-'Shops full of cinematography televisions!
-Bright colours everywhere!
-Tall people with their own teeth!
-An age of miracles and wonders!'
-'The people don't look very happy,' said Mr Vicenti.
+'Well, that was fun,' said the Alderman.